ionos-cloud/crossplane-provider-ionoscloud/docs/api/application-load-balancer/applicationloadbalancer.md

 * `datacenterConfig` (object)
 	* description: A Datacenter, to which the user has access, to provision the ApplicationLoadBalancer in.
 	* properties:
+		* `datacenterIdSelector` (object)
+			* description: DatacenterIDSelector selects reference to a Datacenter to retrieve its DatacenterID.
+			* properties:
+				* `matchControllerRef` (boolean)
+					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
+				* `matchLabels` (object)
+					* description: MatchLabels ensures an object with matching labels is selected.
+				* `policy` (object)
+					* description: Policies for selection.
+					* properties:
+						* `resolution` (string)
+							* description: Resolution specifies whether resolution of this reference is required.
+The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
+'Optional' means this reference will be a no-op if it cannot be resolved.
+							* default: "Required"
+							* possible values: "Required";"Optional"
+						* `resolve` (string)
+							* description: Resolve specifies when this reference should be resolved.
+The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
+Use 'Always' to resolve the reference on every reconcile.
+							* possible values: "Always";"IfNotPresent"
 		* `datacenterId` (string)
 			* description: DatacenterID is the ID of the Datacenter on which the resource should have access.
 It needs to be provided via directly or via reference.
 			* format: uuid